DFHack/dfhack/README.rst

 drybuckets
 ==========
-This utility removes all objects of type LIQUID_MISC:NONE and material WATER:NONE - that is, water stored in buckets.
+This utility removes water from all buckets in your fortress, allowing them to be safely used for making lye.

 fastdwarf
 =========